Tips to keep yard safe from venomous snakes

 • Don’t use a tourniquet; it can cause loss of the entire limb.

-• Don’t cut the wound open, as it can cause more harm than good.
+• Don’t cut the wound or try to remove venom; it can cause more harm than good.

 • Immobilize the affected area.